zchee/neovim-wiki/Installing-Neovim.md

 For instructions on how to install the Python modules, see [`:help nvim_python`](http://neovim.io/doc/user/nvim_python.html).

+## CRUX

+A CRUX port is available under [`6c37/neovim`](https://github.com/6c37/crux-ports), along with ports for other dependencies of Neovim.

+For instructions on how to install the Python modules, see [`:help nvim_python`](http://neovim.io/doc/user/nvim_python.html).

 ## FreeBSD

 Neovim can be installed using [`pkg(8)`](https://www.freebsd.org/cgi/man.cgi?query=pkg&sektion=8&apropos=0&manpath=FreeBSD+10.2-RELEASE):